Skip to main content

 When you print your working directory it should look like this:

-Add a file README.md to this directory using your favourite editor and then git add README.md and git commit -m "Initial hw0 commit" and then git push to send your new directory and file to the GitLab server.
-Open up GitLab on a web browser to check that you can see hw0/README.md in your repository on the web browser.
+Add a file README.md to this directory using your favourite editor and then git add README.md and git commit -m "Initial hw0 commit" and then git push to send your new directory and file to the GitHub server.
+Open up GitHub on a web browser to check that you can see hw0/README.md in your repository on the web browser.

-Add a .gitignore file at the top level of your git repository to avoid committing and pushing useless files to the GitLab server.
+Add a .gitignore file at the top level of your git repository to avoid committing and pushing useless files to the GitHub server.
 Here is a typical .gitignore file.

 venv